dragthor/dragthor.github.com/_posts/2016-02-26-ubuntu-linux-chromebook-crouton-hisense.markdown

 In the future I plan on purchasing two more Chromebooks for my kids (wink wink - dad will be taking them apart).
 Probably with an Intel processor just to see if I can successfully build an existing Android project.

+Final thoughts - are you primarily a consumer or a producer?
+And what is the ideal balance?
+80% producer, 20% consumer?
+And are you consuming too much?

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-02-26-ubuntu-linux-chromebook-crouton-hisense.markdown" target="_blank">Contibute and Fork</a>

 {% include disqus.html %}